-Located only 120 km from Saigon, the seaside city of Vung Tau remains one of Saigonese people’s all-time favorite holiday destinations.
+Located only 120 km from Saigon, the seaside city of Vung Tau in southern Vietnam has always been one of Saigonese’s all-time favorite holiday destinations.

 I last visited Vung Tau around 12 years ago and promised to myself at that time that I’d had enough of it.
 To my memory, Vung Tau’s beaches were hideous, overcrowded and dirty.
-Services there, albeit diverse, were considered by many as daylight robbery.
-Of all the times I visited Vung Tau in the past, I also could not recall any particular attraction that the city had to offer.
-Therefore, despite its proximity to Saigon, I for a long time thought Vung Tau would not be worth a visit.
+Services there, albeit diverse, were mostly daylight robbery.
+Of all the times I visited Vung Tau in the past, I could not recall any particular attraction that the city had to offer.
+Therefore, despite its proximity to Saigon, for a long time I’d thought Vung Tau would not be worth a visit.

-Myth 1: Vung Tau’s beaches are hideous and dirty
+Myth 1: Vung Tau’s beaches are unattractive and dirty

 In the past, Vung Tau’s beaches were filled with trash.
 People ate on the beaches and littered right there.
 At the same time, the large number of visitors from Saigon and nearby provinces used to challenge the city’s capacity for hosting tourists.
 Demands for tourist services went up, making it quite difficult to book hotel rooms, hire deckchairs on the beach or find some peace and tranquility here.